Connecting the Grid

 Sacramento County and the cities of Sacramento, Citrus Heights, Elk Grove, Folsom, Galt, Isleton and Rancho Cordova mainly rely on revenues from the countywide half-cent sales tax enacted through Measure A in 1989 to support transportation improvements.

 In 2016 voters narrowly failed to pass a second half-cent transportation sales tax measure developed by Sacramento County without any input from active transportation and community advocates.
-We’re leading a coalition of environmental, active transportation, affordable housing and community groups to help Sacramento County develop and pass another transportation sales tax measure.
+We’re leading a coalition of environmental, active transportation, affordable housing and community groups to help Sacramento County develop and pass another transportation sales tax measure in 2020.

 The Sacramento region has enormous potential as a place where bicycling is a convenient, comfortable, clean form of everyday travel.
 To help realize that potential, we advocate for best practices in planning, engineering, funding, programs and laws that prioritize active transportation.